PaulPopat/not-cloud/README.md

 ## If you want to use it

 THIS IS NOT SECURE!
 Make sure that this can only be accessed on a local network or behind a good VPN.
 Also make sure that you encrypt your hard drive, so as not to lose data.

+## Known Bugs

+- Delete button exists when creating passwords
+- Header is not sticky
+- Search ignores password URL
+- No feedback on copy